ZubairMohamed/WebjetUI/README.md

 - Open `http://localhost:4173/` in your browser to view the built website.
 The terminal window should list the url to open if it is different to this one.
 - The project should be built using vite and a `dist` folder will appear in the root of this repo.
 - You can simply upload the dist folder to any web hosting provider like netlify and it will deploy the site for you.
 - Many web hosting services allow you to integrate with GitHub.
-By linking your repository the webhost can automatically deploy changes as a production ready website.
+By linking your repository the web host can automatically deploy changes as a production ready website.

 ## How can I see WebjetUI?